cltk/cltk/docs/latin.rst

 Sentence Tokenization
 =====================
-To tokenize sentences, you must first `import the CLTK Latin linguistic data <http://docs.cltk.org/en/latest/importing_corpora.html#cltk-linguistic-data-latin>`_.
 For more on the tokenizer, or to make your own, see `the CLTK's Latin sentence tokenizer training set repository <https://github.com/cltk/latin_training_set_sentence>`_.

 .. code-block:: python